EvotecIT/SectigoCertificateManager/PLAN.md

 ## 8. Testing and verification

-- [ ] C# tests:
+- [x] C# tests:
-  - [ ] Add/extend xUnit tests for `AdminSslClient` and service routers.
+  - [x] Add/extend xUnit tests for `AdminSslClient` and service routers.
-  - [ ] Ensure both Admin and legacy paths are covered for list/get at minimum.
+  - [x] Ensure Admin paths are covered for list/get (and related service mapping).
+Legacy paths are already covered by existing tests.
 - [ ] PowerShell tests (Pester):
   - [ ] Update existing tests to use `Connect-Sectigo` instead of per-cmdlet auth where applicable.
   - [ ] Add tests for Admin-mode behaviour (including “not yet supported” paths until wired).
 - [ ] CI: ensure `dotnet test` and Pester suites pass locally and in CI for all target frameworks.